easytarget/esp32-cam-webserver/API.md

 * Reboot the camera
   * `http://<IP-ADDRESS>/control?var=reboot&val=0`

-You can try these yourself in a browser address bar, from the commandline with `curl` and co. or use them programatically from your scripting language of choice.
+You can try these yourself in a browser address bar, from the command line with `curl` and co. or use them programmatically from your scripting language of choice.

 ## ESP32CAM WebSocket API
-This API is inteded for fast statefull communication between the server and the browser.
-You can think of a websocket as a state machine, which can be accessed and programmed from the client side, using JavaScript or any other language, which supports Webocket API.
+This API is intended for fast stateful communication between the server and the browser.
+You can think of a websocket as a state machine, which can be accessed and programmed from the client side, using JavaScript or any other language, which supports Websocket API.

 In order to use the WebSocket API, you need to open the Websocket first.
 The url of the websocket is always `ws://<your-ip:your-port>/ws`.
-In Java Script, you simply need to add the followig lines to your page:
+In Java Script, you simply need to add the following lines to your page:

 ```
 ws = new WebSocket(websocketURL);